Learning-based Two-tiered Online Optimization of Region-wide Datacenter Resource Allocation: Proposed Framework Design

 We start with dividing the system to decide where to apply the DRL algorithm.
 We find that the utility function $\mathcal{U}(t)$ in DRASO can be decoupled based on the server types and the utility function for server type $e$ can be expressed as

 where $B_e$ is the set of type $e$ servers.
-Moreover, as mentioned in Section \ref{sec:system_model}, demand of a reservation is an aggregation of multiple capacity requests which ask for multiple types of servers and can arrive and expire.
+Moreover, as mentioned in Section \ref{sec:system_model}, the demand of a reservation is an aggregation of multiple capacity requests that ask for multiple types of servers and can arrive and expire.
 As shown in Eq. \eqref{eq: reservation_cap_calc}, each tuple of the capacity demand of a reservation represents the demand for a server type, and satisfying each tuple is independent according to the RAS operation.
 Therefore, the utility function and the constraints can be fully decoupled according to the server types, and the optimization can be done separately for each server type.

 The proposed approach for solving the optimization problem DRASO in \eqref{eq: optimization_problem} consists of two levels.
 In the first level, the agent is responsible for making decisions, which are then passed to the action converter to transform them into the actual number of servers to be allocated from the MSBs.
-In the second level, a low-level MILP is employed to determine the server-to-reservation mapping, taking into account the results obtained from the first level for all reservations and the current states of the environment.
+In the second level, a low-level MILP is employed to determine the server-to-reservation mapping, taking into account the results obtained from the first level for all reservations and the current state of the environment.
+As discussed in the conclusion of Section \ref{sec: problem_formulation}, the rationale behind the two-layer design stems from the large number of variables involved.

 Fig. \ref{fig: framework} shows the basic blocks of our proposed framework and communications between them.
 The environment maintains the states of the servers, reservations, and capacity requests, e.g., the capacity of the reservations, previous server-to-reservation mapping, etc. These states are updated at every time slot based on the arrival and expiration of the capacity requests and the mapping decisions.